And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 They have the biggest egos.

-There was only a hundred of these senators, they all think they should be president, and they run around, and when they want something done, they do get it done in their office.
+And when they want something done, they do get it done in their office.

 Okay, schlub A, I want you to read that, and I want you to tell me what my questions before the committee are going to be.

-Schlub B, I want you to do these people run around and do it, and they end up uh the senators end up almost as little dictators.
+And these people run around and do it, and they end up, these senators end up almost as little dictators.

-So exactly what Senator McCain is saying about Romney or anybody in the private sector uh is 180 degrees wrong.
+So exactly what Senator McCain is saying about Romney or anybody in the private sector is 180 degrees wrong.

 In the private sector, you have to delegate and you have to trust the people you're delegating to, and you can't be worried about who gets the credit for what's happening.

-Senators want every bit of credit for everything that does happen, and no blame for things that don't go right.
+Senators want every bit of credit for everything that does happen and no blame for things that don't go right.

-Uh and so they have their own little fiefdoms up.
+And so they have their own little fiefdoms up.

 There's a reason these guys and senators, women don't get elected straight to the presidency.